martin-ejdestig/user-identification-manager/README.md

 -------------------------

 Extract identification from smart cards.
-Currently only extracts the UID (unique identifier) from contactless smarts cards that is then used as a means to identify a user.
+Currently only extracts the UID (unique identifier) from contactless smart cards that is then used as a means to identify a user.

 Configuration
 =============